BradleyCodeU/bradleycodeu.github.io/_apcsp/console/028ConsoleFillInTheBlankQuizGame.md

 Requirements:

+Create an empty array called correctAnswers and an empty array called wrongAnswers

 Define a function called askQuestion.
 It requires two parameters: question and answer.
 It does not return a value.
 Inside this function will be:
 - a while True loop
   - ask the question
   - collect user input
-  - convert the user input to lowercase letters
+  - *convert the user input to lowercase letters*
   - if the user input equals the answer (NOTICE: THIS PLACES THE CONDITION AT THE END OF THE LOOP)
     - add a large amount to the score
     - say correct, your score is ___